amirdhs/Library-Management-System/README.md

 2. The Odyssey, Author: Homer, ISBN: 9780140268867, Quantity: 3
 3. Crime and Punishment, Author: Fyodor Dostoevsky, ISBN: 9780486454115, Quantity: 2
 ```

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Acknowledgments

-- The `Book` and `Library` classes were designed to demonstrate object-oriented programming principles in Python.